 Building Permit Questions

-Safety is the primary reason for building code regulations.
 The building permit process is a way for the city to regulate the building codes.
 A building permit is needed for all renovation and new construction.
 In many cases, a building permit is also needed for repair or replacement of existing fixtures, such as windows replacement.
 A mechanical, electrical or plumbing permit maybe needed for changes or addition to the existing mechanical, electrical or plumbing system; for example, moving or adding an electrical outlet or a plumbing fixture requires a permit.
 Most building permits need drawings submitted to the city to show the improvements and the type of construction being proposed.
 Once the permit is issued, you’re required to build the project and if any changes are made to the work, it must be made with the City’s approval.
 Some permits can be issued over-the-counter while other permits require additional time for reviews.
 In San Francisco, a building addition permit can take approximately 24 months.
 Building codes were created for safety reasons.
 If you perform work without permit, then, it is a violation of codes and you will be subject to fines and penalties.
 You will also require to obtain permits for the work created and if the work does not comply with codes, you will have to demolish the work.

-Some of the common building code questions.
+Some common building code questions

 Opening or Windows – Generally, openings such as windows are not allowed within 0 to less than 3 feet from the property line, unless the windows are facing a street or back yard.
 Limited windows areas are allow from 3 feet to less than 5 feet.
 For residential projects, openings are not limited when they are located at 5 feet or greater from the property line.